benny-edlund/task-pool/docs/tutorial.md

     Status wait_until( std::chrono::steady_clock::time_point );
 };
 ```
 Above is some custom future type defined in an api.
-This library requires the methods `get()`, `wait()`  to be called without arguments and it does not check the return types.
+This library requires the methods `get()`, `wait()`  to be called without arguments but it does not check the return types.
 For the methods `wait_for` and `wait_until` the library requires the that the methods are called with some appropriate `std::chrono` type matching std::future and it requires that the methods returns some kind of enum type that have the definitions `ready`, `timeout` and `deferred`.
+Any object furfiling this contract may be used as a lazy argument to a task function.

 It is also possible to customize what promise type should be used in the task execution which ultimately also affects what future type is returned from `be::task_pool::submit`